 Perhaps we are missing a trick by focusing our energies on engineering top-down recognition schemes.
 Research has consistently shown that appreciation from colleagues, customers and immediate line managers is hugely effective in sustaining motivation, but it can feel less inauthentic when framed as part of a top-down initiative.

 Tapping into the power of movements

-Top down and formalised recognition schemes have their place, and many provide an opportunity for peer recognition.
-I have designed and implemented a great many of myself to good effect.
-But maybe it is also time to channel the kinds of grass roots thought and imagination which went into appreciating the NHS heroes, into honouring the everyday heroes under our nose in our own organisations?
+Top-down and formalised recognition schemes have their place, and many provide an opportunity for peer recognition.
+I have designed and implemented a great many of them myself to good effect.
+But maybe it is also time to channel the kinds of grass-roots thought and imagination which went into appreciating the NHS heroes, into honouring the everyday heroes under our noses in our own organisations?
 It would be interesting to know how you are meeting that challenge in your organisation.

 If this has struck a chord, you are welcome to join me and physiologist Dr Laura Ginesi as we discuss: The impact of Coronavirus on goodwill and what this means for current and future approaches to staff recognition (4th September at 1-1.30 pm GMT).
 Click here to register free.